syiming/testbed/docs/source/support/gcp.md

 Enter `y` to approve the creation of VM.

+Enter `y` to approve the creation of VM.

+Please pay attention to `--zone`.
+Select a zone that is not used by too many people:

+- You can see what zones are used by other people by the following navigation: Console page -> Compute Engine -> “TPUs” in the left sidebar -> zones.

+- You can see the set of zone names by the following navigation: Console page -> Compute Engine -> “Zones” in the left sidebar.
+Pick up a name from here.

-<a name="vm-zone"></a> Please remember the zone information in the above command `us-central1-b`.
+Please remember the zone information in the above command `us-central1-b`.
 It will be used later when we create TPU.

 Now the VM is created and started. **The start of the VM triggers the start of charging fees, until the VM is shutdown**.